 Walmart’s massive collection of real-time first-party data has given the retailer an edge to become premium suppliers of ad inventory and data.
 For brands and advertisers, this inventory is addressable and targetable with very high-intent signals.

 On the eCommerce platform, retailers can maximize their adjustability and revenue without the need for third-party cookies.
-They can enjoy a range of programmatic advertising strategies like search, pay-per-click, and display with the advantages of relying on first-party data that Walmart owns.
+They can enjoy a range of programmatic advertising operations and strategies like search, pay-per-click, and display with the advantages of relying on first-party data that Walmart owns.

 Read how first-party audience targeting helped Atkins below.